dreamind/ix/project/phase1/phase1.md

 ### Requirements

 - Your program should be able to identify three data types: *integer*, *float*, and *string*.
-- If a column contains data of two different types, the type of the column should be set to the more general one.
+- Assume each column contains data of one type.
- Example: The type of a column with a mix of integer and float should be set as float.
-A column with float and string values should be set as a string column.
 - You should develop your own pure Python implementation of the data-processing.
 You should not use non-standard Python libraries like `numpy` or `scipy` to produce the five-number-summary.
 You can use still use Python's `set`, however.
 - Several CSV files will be tested against your program.
 Test your program at least against the following datasets:
   * <a file="data" href="adult.csv"> Census Income Data Set</a>